google/go-cloud/wire/README.md

 Create a new struct that includes the app plus all of the dependencies you want to mock.
-Create a test-only injector that returns this struct, give it providers for the concrete mock types, and use `wire.Bind` to tell `wire` that the concrete mock types should be used to fulfill the appropriate interface.
+Create a test-only injector that returns this struct, give it providers for the concrete mock types, and use `wire.Bind` to tell Wire that the concrete mock types should be used to fulfill the appropriate interface.